zhouyichen30/pc_project/README.md

 If the log finds data issue, then I create one clean script for any sepefic data issue that related to that database csv.

+One finds is that structure_df.fund is like hbc_private_credit_fund_i but leverage_df fund is like HBC Private Credit Fund I so before merge is data we need to make sure this two data is cleaned. hbc_private_credit_fund_i formate is better than HBC Private Credit Fund I  thus we need to convert fund data formate for leverage_df.fund column

+cashflow_deal.csv has its own clean_cash_flow.py that first convert replace o to 0 in the enity id column and it convert all the sign convecation

 Please note that covenants data is not used in this project

 Then merge starts integrates multiple financial datasets into a unified analytical table.
 Cleaned data from cashflow_df_cleaned, term_df, structure_df, and leverage_df are merged using key relationships between entities.
 Specifically, cashflow_df_cleaned.entity_id is joined with term_df.facility_id and structure_df.facility_id to align transactional cashflows with facility and deal-level attributes.
 The resulting dataset is then linked to leverage_df on the fund field

-One finds is that structure_df.fund is like hbc_private_credit_fund_i but leverage_df fund is like HBC Private Credit Fund I so before merge is data we need to make sure this two data is cleaned. hbc_private_credit_fund_i formate is better than HBC Private Credit Fund I  thus we need to convert fund data formate for leverage_df.fund column
+I used outer join for my merge

 ## model Assumtions
 No additional base currency conversation is needed; we can report IRR/MOIC in the fund’s currency as defined in the structure.csv.

+I assume the reset rate for this model is monthly based.
+Each cashflow uses the most recent curve on or before the cashflow date for fund level fiancing cost calculation For this exercise, the base-rate curves (e.g., SOFR, EURIBOR) were merged at the fund level using the cost_of_funds_curve field.
+This approach assumes that all facilities within a fund share the same cost of financing, consistent with the instruction that the provided cash flows are fixed and not meant to be recalculated at a deal level.

+In a production environment or with more time, I would enhance this by merging the curves at the deal or facility level, allowing each exposure to follow its specific reference curve and tenor.
+That would enable a more granular and realistic modeling of floating-rate cash flows and sensitivity analysis.

 both OID and origination fees wil be treated as day-one adjustments.
 Added a function to adjust that treat the provided cash flows as fixed for this exercise; the curves are intended for optional rate-sensitivity analysis.

+## future imporvment

+1. qulaity contorl for currency data for example, make sure all entity type euro has euro

+2. base and local irr, I would like to get the fx rate to convert these cashflow from local to base as USD